Paddle ball (sport): Gameplay and scoring rules

 During the serve, the ball must cross the short line, and the server must remain in the service box.
 If the ball bounces before crossing this line, a "short" is called; if it bounces beyond the long line, it is a "long out".
-If the server steps out of the service zone during the serve, this is termed as a "fault".
+If the server steps out of the service zone during the serve, this is termed a "fault".
 A server has two chances to execute a valid serve, failing which the receiver wins the point and the players swap roles.
 Scoring follows a progression of 15, 30, and 40 points before a player wins the game.

 Once a valid serve is executed, the receiver must return the ball before it bounces twice on the court.
 The play then continues, with players alternately hitting the ball, avoiding a double bounce or hitting it out of bounds to prevent losing the point.
 If a ball, deemed to have been on track to hit the wall, strikes the server upon return, the point is restarted.
 Players switch roles if the receiver wins a point.
 Interferences such as intentional blocks or safety concerns can prompt a game restart.
 Deliberate interference by the server results in a point loss.